symmetryinvestments/concurrency/README.md

 Currently we have the following Senders:

 - `ValueSender`.
-Just produces a plain value.
+Just produces a plain value. `just` is a convenient construction function for it.
 - `ThreadSender`.
 Calls the setValue function in the context of a new thread.
 - `Nursery`.
 A place to await multiple Senders.
 - `ForkSender`.
 Forks the program and executes the supplied function.